dotBunny/GDX/.docfx/manual/getting-started.md

 }
 ```
 > [!NOTE]
 > You can also include branches or releases with this method by appending `#branch` to the end of the definition.
+Check out Unity's [UPM](https://docs.unity3d.com/Manual/upm-git.html) page for more details.

 ### Asset Store
 > [!NOTE]